ese3500/final-project-embedded-percussion/README.md

 #### ATmega328PB

+We plan to use an ATmega328PB as the brains of our device as we have the most familiarity with it, and its specifications match our requirements: 2 SPI buses, I2C bus, and 16 bit timers.

 #### Adafruit 358 Screen

 We need the current tempo to be displayed, and would like to potentially display other information.
 We plan to use this screen as we already have it.